Todar Mal: In Malwa

 In July 1564, Todar Mal accompanied Akbar in his campaign against Abdullah Khan Uzbeg, the subahdar of Malwa, who had revolted against the imperial authority.
 No reason of 'Abdullah's rebellion is furnished by the contemporary writers.
-Probably, having got the post of a governor he became power-corrupt and decided to become independent.
+Probably, having got the post of a governor he became corrupt due to power and decided to become independent.
 Akbar became very much disturbed and decided to punish him.
 The emperor started his march on the pretext of elephant hunting on 2 July 1564.
 The imperial army reached the village Liwani in Indore on 5 August and on the 6th completely defeated 'Abdullah Khan Uzbeg, who fled to Gujarat.
 The imperial forces returned to the capital on 9 October 1564.

 According to Abu-l-Fazl there were 300 officers with the emperor on the day of victory.
 He gives the name of thirty (30) officers including that of Todar Mal As there is no other mention of Todar Mal's activities, it can be stated that he was with Akbar in his Malwa expedition from start to finish (2 July – 9 October 1564).